martiadrogue/sqlbuilder/README.md

 [![Total Downloads][ico-downloads]][link-downloads]

 Make great SQL tasks dynamically.
-Return a Select statement from chain of responsibilities pattern based source and some "with" methods to cover all paths of the select.
+Return a Select statement from chain of responsibilities pattern based source and "with" methods to cover all paths of the select.
+Main responsibility of that package is have all common select keywords well positioned.

 ## Install